Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Conclusion

 \section{Conclusion}

-This paper investigated a two-timescale design for RIS-aided massive MIMO systems by taking into account the channel estimation errors. { We first considered the spatial-independent channel model and then extended it to the spatial-correlated channel model in the presence of EMI.
-In both cases, we obtained the LMMSE channel estimator for user-BS aggregated channels, employed the MRC detectors, derived the UatF bound of the achievable rate, and designed the phase shifts of the RIS based on gradient ascent methods.
-Besides, to gain a better understanding of RIS-aided systems, we provided some explicit insights under the simplified spatial-independent channel model.
-We demonstrated that the transmit power can be reduced proportionally to $1/M$, while maintaining a non-zero rate, as $M\to\infty$ over RIS-BS Rician channels.
-If the RIS-BS channel is Rayleigh distributed, on the other hand, a non-zero rate can be maintained when the power is scaled proportionally to $1/\sqrt{M}$ as $M\to\infty$ or proportionally to $1/N$ as $N\to\infty$.
-Then, by considering the practical spatial-correlated model and the EMI, we demonstrated that the simplified model can be regarded as a high-quality approximation when the element spacing of RIS is large and when the EMI is light.
-Besides, it was shown that the presence of spatial correlation helps the RIS play more roles in the improvement of the rate.
-We also found that it is more suitable to place the RIS close to some cell-edge users so that the gains of the RIS can be fully harvested. }
+This paper investigated the two-timescale design for RIS-aided massive MIMO systems by taking into account the impact of channel estimation errors.
+We first considered a spatially-independent channel model in the absence of EMI, and we then extended the study to a spatially-correlated channel model in the presence of EMI.
+In both cases, we obtained the LMMSE channel estimator for the user-BS aggregated channels, employed the MRC detector, derived the UatF bound of the achievable rate, and optimized the phase shifts of the RIS based on a gradient ascent method.
+To gain a better understanding of the performance offered by RIS-aided systems, we unveiled fundamental scaling laws over spatially-independent channel models.
+We demonstrated that the transmit power can be reduced proportionally to $1/M$, while maintaining a non-zero rate, as $M\to\infty$, over RIS-BS Rician channels.
+If the RIS-BS channel is Rayleigh distributed, on the other hand, a non-zero rate can be maintained when the power is reduced proportionally to $1/\sqrt{M}$ as $M\to\infty$ or proportionally to $1/N$ as $N\to\infty$.
+Over spatially-correlated channels and in the presence of EMI, we demonstrated that the presence of spatial correlation is beneficial in terms of shaping the wireless channels.
+We also found that it is beneficial to place the RIS close to the cell-edge users to compensate for the product path-loss behavior in the far-field region.
+Finally, we proved that the scaling laws in the absence of EMI may not be preserved in the presence of EMI, especially if the EMI is strong enough.{\footnote{For brevity, the appendices provide a sketch of the proofs of the main results of the present paper.
+The interested readers may find the detailed proof in the companion extended version of the present paper \cite{zhi2021two}.}}

 \begin{appendices}